OmarAbdelwahhab30/Backend-Development-Roadmap/README.md

 # Backend-Development-Roadmap
 > Welcome to the backend roadmap.
 I won't promise you that this is the best roadmap you can find, but it’s a collection of resources that have helped me reach a level in backend development that I consider to be reasonable </br>
-This roadmap, I believe, is suitable to set you on the right path for backend development. </br>
-After that, you can explore as you wish. </br>

 > This is a very simplified roadmap for learning backend development.
 I've included almost all the sources that I learned from in this roadmap.

 > The roadmap is divided into 4 levels.
 The most important thing is not to rush through completing it before mastering each part.
 It may take you 1 , 2 , 3 or 4 years, but that doesn't matter.
 The most important thing is mastery.